SomethingNewUK/somethingnewuk.github.io/volunteer-roles.md

 * tracking spending and making sure it's inline with the budget, and properly recorded,

 Interested in this role?
 Let us know by e-mailing [info@somethingnew.org.uk](mailto:info@somethingnew.org.uk) with a little bit about you, any relevant experience and why you're interested.
 We **will** respond!

+## Policy Researchers

+Our manifesto, full of contributions by lots of different people, while full of great contributions, still has a lot of gaps.
+We're looking for people to research specific policy areas that we're currently missing and form a suggestion that can be contributed to the manifesto.
+There's a [bunch of policy areas](https://votebot.openpolitics.org.uk/ideas) ready to explore, and your research should;

+* look for the evidence,
+* take in multiple points of view and published research,
+* produce a policy proposal that meets the manifesto principles.